College and Career

 These programs are varied.
 Most are designed for recent high school graduates to serve in a year long (= gap year) mission, sometimes Christian, sometimes not, sometimes international, sometimes not.
 Depending on the program, there may be a significant program fee that participants satisfy with the financial support of friends and family.
 The benefit to these programs is their brief duration, during which students live away from home, become more independent, and gain a greater sense of what they should pursue long term.
 Before applying to one of these programs, Warrior-scholars and their parents should research them (to learn application deadlines, costs, and other particulars) and then seek guidance in the College and Career Office.

 During the fall semester, the College and Career Office hosts scores of colleges and universities at the CCS College Fair.
-College admissions counselors should use FairPlanner to join the event.
-If a college does not have a FairPlanner account, contact the Director of College and Career about participating.
+College recruiters should contact the Director of College and Career to join the event.
 Other Christian high schools and homeschool groups are also welcome to contact the Director of College and Career about attending.

 Warriors are solely responsible to maintain their academics throughout high school, but they need to collaborate with the Director of College and Career beginning in grade 9 to ensure they take NCAA approved CCS core courses.
 In grade 10, students register with the NCAA Eligibility Center.
 In grades 11-12, students work with the College and Career Office to ensure they are on track to graduate, submit their ACT/SAT scores to the NCAA, request their transcript for NCAA uploading, and so forth.
 Click here for more information.